fukkuen/empowerhk/README.md

 ## Create a new blog post

-1. Use the following command:
+1. Use the following command: eeee

    ```bash
    npm run generate blog-post "My blog post title"